-To the Editor: We Colorado School of Living
+To the Editor:

-people are scattered around in the Rockies, but I have been in touch with several by mail.
+We Colorado School of Living people are scattered around in the Rockies, but I have been in touch with several by mail.
 We'd like to have a camp for youngsters on our homestead in the summer of '67.
 We have logs for building, lots of cheap lumber, plenty of wood for heat and cooking, more wild fruit than anyone can pick.
 We'd develop our camp along the Nearings' idea: half a day labor for food and half a day free. - Mrs. Grace Wade, Box 6, Walden, Colo.

-A Wisconsin Thoreau To the Editor:
+A Wisconsin Thoreau

+To the Editor:

 Twenty-seven years old.
 I am completing my sixth month living in my cabin in the semi-wild of southern Wisconsin.
 I have managed to become more and more self-sufficient, but haven't gone into food production yet (soon).
-I am busy with saw and beautifying our local forax, est and river, and studying-American history, conservation, philosophy, poetry, physics, music and dance.
-I hope to go into full homestead living, and see my present situation as a training ground.
-I am happy to be in close touch with nature, avoiding some of the nuisances of life in the mass.
-Green Revolution readers would be welcome to stop by and visit, and correspondence is welcomed.-Ted O'Dell, Rt.
-1, Brodhead, Wis.
+I am busy with saw and beautifying our local forest and river, and studying-American history, conservation, philosophy, poetry, physics, music and dance.
+I hope to go into full homestead living, and see my present situation as a training

+The Green Revolution